-Our Strategic Housing Market Assessment (SHMA) shows an ongoing need for all types and sizes of dwellings, with the strongest need for two and three-bed houses.
+Provide a Range of Quality Homes - Our Strategic Housing Market Assessment (SHMA) shows an ongoing need for all types and sizes of dwellings, with the strongest need for 2 and 3 bed houses.
 There is also a need for smaller properties, bungalows and level access accommodation, particularly to cater for older residents.
-To attract and retain residents, we must provide a compelling and comprehensive housing offer.
+In order attract and retain residents, we must ensure a compelling and comprehensive housing offer.
 This is critical to ensuring sufficient labour supply in future years to meet our ambitious plans for growing the economy.
 We therefore need to provide a greater mix of homes, including larger and higher value homes, thereby making the borough a more appealing and more prosperous place.
-Working with our partners, we will address the shortfall of detached and semi-detached housing, and bungalows to reflect household aspirations across the borough.
+Working with our partners we will address the shortfall of detached and semi-detached housing, and bungalows to reflect household aspirations across the borough.

-As the planning authority, we also need to make sure our land supply and design policies help us to create sustainable communities and strike the right balance between high quality design and timely cost-effective housing delivery.
-We will work closely with developers to make sure the design of new housing helps to make Barnsley a more attractive place to live and undertake Health Impact Assessments to make sure any new developments support the health and wellbeing of residents.
+As the planning authority, we also need to ensure our land supply and design policies help us to create sustainable communities and the right balance between high quality design and timely cost-effective housing delivery.
+We will work closely with developers to ensure that the design of new housing helps to make Barnsley a more attractive place to live and undertake Health Impact Assessments to ensure new developments support the health and wellbeing of residents.
 We will continue to use our Design of Housing Development SPD and national standards as our best practice guides to drive improved quality through design.